 Cruising has restarted in many parts the world.
-With cruise ships slowing resuming service in different countries, it might be difficult to keep up with the announcements.
-That is why we have put together this extensive list of all the cruise ships sailing right now.
-Make sure to come back often as we will continue to update this post once more cruise ships begin sailing again.
+With cruise ships slowly resuming service in different countries, it might be difficult to keep up with the announcements.
+That is why we have put together this extensive list of all the cruise ships sailing right now as well as the cruise ships planning to set sail this summer.
+Make sure to come back often as we will continue to update this post.

 Which Cruise Ships Are Sailing Right Now